Some Answered Questions: History

 ʻAbdu'l-Bahá's answers were first written down in Persian by a secretary, and afterwards revised twice by ʻAbdu'l-Bahá.
 In 1908, three first editions were published: The Persian text by E.J.
 Brill in The Netherlands; the English translation of Laura Clifford Barney by Regan Paul, Trench, Trübner & Co. in London; and a French edition translated by Hippolyte Dreyfus, published by Ernest Leroux in Paris.

 A new English translation revised by a committee at the Baháʼí World Centre was published in 2014 and made available in early 2015.

 Overview

 The book is divided into five parts:

 I. On the Influence of the Prophets in the Evolution of Humanity

-Part one covers topics such as the one universal law that governs nature, rational and spiritual proofs of the existence of God, Manifestations of God (Abraham, Moses, Christ, Muhammad, (includes His wives and battles), the Báb, and Baháʼu'lláh), and Biblical prophecies from chapters 8, 9 and 12 of the Book of Daniel (see Day-year principle), chapter 11 of the Book of Isaiah and chapters 11 and 12 of the Book of Revelation.
+Part one covers topics such as the one universal law that governs nature, rational, and spiritual proofs of the existence of God, Manifestations of God (Abraham, Moses, Jesus, Muhammad and his wives and battles, the Báb, and Baháʼu'lláh), and Biblical prophecies from chapters 8, 9, and 12 of the Book of Daniel (see Day-year principle), chapter 11 of the Book of Isaiah and chapters 11 and 12 of the Book of Revelation.